THE LATTER DAYS

 meant he must live

-for the extent of a horde of lifetimes, to be rid of animus.
+through the extent of a horde of lifetimes, to be rid of animus.

 In life, everything is insecure and arbitrary,